harvspex/lexiconizer/README.md

 - AVL traversal has a time complexity of O(n)
 - Checking neighbours has a time complexity of O(n(n-1)/2).
 This simplifies to O(n<sup>2</sup>)

 As checking neighbours has the largest time complexity, this is where the majority of optimisations occurred.
+These optimisations have resulted in insertion being the slowest part!
+Therefore, the overall, simplified time complexity is **O(log n)**

-By reducing the pool of candidate neighbour words as greatly as possible without making individual comparisons, the negative effects of quadratic time are greatly diminished.
+By reducing the pool of candidate neighbour words as greatly as possible, the negative effects of quadratic time are greatly diminished.
 Consider the following "lexicon":
 `aa ab ac ba bb bc ca cc cb`

 The number of comparisons needed to check neighbours would be 36
 ```
+  n(n-1)/2
+= 9(9-1)/2
-n(n-1)/2 = 9(9-1)/2 = 36 comparisons
+= 36 comparisons
 ```
 But by checking within subgroups:
-- Words with same first letter: `aa ab ac` `ba bb bc` `ca cc cb`
+- Words with same first letter subgroups: `aa ab ac` `ba bb bc` `ca cc cb`
-- Words with same second letter: `aa ba ca` `ab bb cb` `ac bc cc`
+- Words with same second letter subgroups: `aa ba ca` `ab bb cb` `ac bc cc`

 ```
   n(n-1)/2